 “I grew up in my dad’s workshop and learned most of my skills from him, but I also took a lot of shop and woodworking courses when I was younger.”

-As the years went by, Luke realised that he had all of these unused skills and untapped passion for woodworking.
+As the years went by, Luke realised that he had all of these unused skills and an untapped passion for woodworking.

 “Once I was made redundant in my last corporate job, I decided enough was enough,” he tells me.

-“I’d made wooden trays for my D&D group as a Christmas present and figured, ‘hey, I could do this’.
-And so I self-funded equipment and some initial stock and had a go at making wooden accessories.
+“I’d made wooden trays for my D&D group as a Christmas present and figured, ‘hey, I could do this’, and so I self-funded equipment and some initial stock and had a go at making wooden accessories.
 I started off on Etsy because it’s a handcraft-focused market and ideal for what I was doing.”